clarkezone/clarkezone.github.io/_posts/2023-10-31-tailscale-operator.md

 Testing initially took place on a k3s test cluster running ARM64 Ubuntu 22.04 and I documented my findings in this issue:
 <a href="https://q6o.to/ghitsc8735" target="_blank">https://github.com/tailscale/tailscale/issues/8733</a>.

 > As of October 2023 this issue is resolved in the upstream and latest Tailscale container images.
-If you are intersted in the gory details including how to install the operator into a cluster from source read on, else jump forward to <a href="#adding-ingress" target="_blank">Ingress below</a>.
+If you are interested in the gory details including how to install the operator into a cluster from source read on, else jump forward to <a href="#adding-ingress" target="_blank">Ingress below</a>.

 The short form was that although the Tailscale operator installed fine and was correctly detecting my test service, it wasn't able to correctly route traffic to the Kubernetes service through my tailnet.